Disney Twisted-Wonderland: Book 3: The Merchant from the Depths

-End-of-term exam scores are announced, with the player and Jack skeptical of how the trio of Grim, Ace, and Deuce all got decent results despite their laziness.
-At that moment, sea anemones spring out from the top of the three's heads, as well as from other students around, and everyone is dragged away.
-Following the three, the player and Jack arrive at the Octavinelle Dormitory.
-It's revealed that all of them have made magically binding deals with Azul Ashengrotto, the Housewarden, for extremely useful revision guides with the condition that if they failed to get above a certain rank in the school-wide results using them, then they would be forced to work for free in the dorm's café, Monstro Lounge.
-The player signs a contract of their own with Azul to free their friends in exchange for a picture of Prince Riel from the museum in the Coral Sea, and is forced to offer Ramshackle dorm as collateral.
-This leaves them homeless, and they are taken in by Savanaclaw, who in turn help them defeat Azul.
+When end-of-term exam scores are announced, Yuu and Jack are shocked to see Grim, Ace, Deuce, and other students suddenly grow sea anemones from their heads and are dragged away to Octavinelle.
+It's revealed that all of them made magically binding deals with Azul Ashengrotto, the housewarden, for exam study guides, with the condition that if they failed to get above a certain rank in the school-wide results, then they would be forced to work for free in the dorm's café, the Mostro Lounge.
+Yuu signs a contract of their own with Azul to free their friends in exchange for a picture of Prince Rielle from the museum in the Coral Sea and is forced to offer Ramshackle Dorm as collateral.
+Now homeless, they are taken in by Savanaclaw, who assists them in destroying Azul's contracts and defeating him after he overblots.

 Book 4: Schemer of the Scalding Sands

-As the holidays begin, the students of Night Raven College are returning home for the winter break.
-With no place to return to, the player and Grim remain at the school where Crowley asks them to watch over the school's heating system.
-One day, attracted by the delicious smell coming from the school's kitchen, the player finds Jamil, the Vice-Warden of the Scarabia dormitory, cooking.
-Jamil tells the player and Grim that the Scarabia dormitory received bad results on the final exams and thus, was remaining at school during the holidays to study.
-Jamil invites the player to come to Scarabia, where they are met with tensions between the Housewarden and Vice-Warden.
+The students of Night Raven College return home for the winter break.
+With no place to return to, Crowley tasks Yuu and Grim to watch over the school's heating system.
+Yuu meets Jamil Viper, the vice housewarden of the Scarabia dormitory, who tells them that the Scarabia dormitory received bad results on the final exams and will remain at school during the break to study.
+Jamil invites Yuu to visit Scarabia headed by housewarden Kalim Al-Asim, the eldest son of a wealthy family whom Jamil serves.
+Yuu uncovers Jamil's plot to use mind-control magic on Kalim, causing him to overwork Scarabia's students.
+By turning the students against Kalim and winning their support, Jamil hopes to replace him as housewarden, frustrated for living in Kalim's shadow despite being a more capable mage than him.
+With the help of Octavinelle, Jamil's plans are thwarted and he is defeated after he overblots.

 Book 5: A Beautiful Tyrant

-The new semester has begun and the player, who has gotten used to their daily life, is surprised that the National Arcane Academy Culture Fair is happening at the school.
-Students were encouraged to audition for the fair's main event, the "Vocal & Dance Championship", and Ace, Deuce, and Grim were determined to be chosen with the aim of the grand prize.
+The new semester has begun and Yuu, who has gotten used to their daily life, is surprised that the National Arcane Academy Culture Fair is happening at the school.
+Students were encouraged to audition for the fair's main event, the "Vocal & Dance Championship", and Ace, Deuce, and Grim are determined to be chosen to win the grand prize.
 They were taught how to dance by Kalim and Jamil, and passed the audition held at Pomefiore.
-Together with Vil and the others, they partake intensive training to win the championship.
+Together with Vil and the others, they partake in intensive training to win the championship.
+On the day of the competition, Vil attempts to poison his longtime rival, Neige LeBlanche of Royal Sword Academy, but his plans are thwarted by Yuu and the others, causing Vil to overblot.
+After being defeated, Vil and the rest of the NRC Tribe perform, but they ultimately lose to Royal Sword Academy.
+Later that night, Yuu is attacked by Grim, who has gone berserk from consuming too many blot crystals.